oracle/terraform-provider-oci/website/docs/d/dns_zones.html.markdown

 	**Example:** `2016-07-22T17:23:59:60Z`
 * `version` - Version is the never-repeating, totally-orderable, version of the zone, from which the serial field of the zone's SOA record is derived.
 * `view_id` - The OCID of the private view containing the zone.
 This value will be null for zones in the global DNS, which are publicly resolvable and not part of a private view.
-* `zone_transfer_servers` - The Oracle Cloud Infrastructure nameservers that transfer the zone data with external nameservers.
-	* `address` - The server's IP address (IPv4 or IPv6).
-	* `is_transfer_destination` - A Boolean flag indicating whether or not the server is a zone data transfer destination.
-	* `is_transfer_source` - A Boolean flag indicating whether or not the server is a zone data transfer source.
 * `zone_type` - The type of the zone.
 Must be either `PRIMARY` or `SECONDARY`. `SECONDARY` is only supported for GLOBAL zones.